 Transitional justice is a well-established, multidisciplinary field of academic inquiry and practical policy-making.
 It examines how societies that emerge from periods of civil war or oppressive government can deal with the legacy of human rights (HR) abuses.

 In theory and practice, it focuses on practical measures and mechanisms such as criminal prosecutions, truth commissions, reparations and institutional reform, including post-conflict rule of law building (See, for example, the UN Secretary General’s report on the rule of law and transitional justice).

-During the year, our students also have access to a rich network of experts and practitioners.
+Throughout the year, our students also have access to a rich network of experts and practitioners.
 They also receive individual guidance and one-to-one counselling by means of academic mentoring and career coaching.

-practical situations and have in-depth discussions with leading experts and practitioners in the field of transitional justice.
+Exchanges with leading expert during the Transitional Justice Cafés and the Transitional Justice in Practice course also allow our students be exposed to and deal with practical situations and have in-depth discussions with leading experts and practitioners in the field of transitional justice.

 The Geneva Academy offers a number of full scholarships (covering tuition fees and living expenses in Geneva for ten months) and partial scholarships (covering tuition fees).